First, I want to congratulate you.

 Let the Family Help Play with the Chinchilla Daily

-My two-year-old son loves playing with my chinchilla.
+My last key tip is simply to let your family help you.
+My 4-year-old son loves playing with my chinchilla.

-Let a brother or sister step in and teach them how to pick your chinchilla up.
+Let a brother or sister step in, after you teach them how to treat these little rodents, like how to pick your chinchilla up.

-In fact, if they need help just have them refer to my post about picking chinchillas up by the tail here.
+If they need any help you can just have them refer to my post about picking chinchillas up by the tail here.

 So, how often do you need to play with your chinchilla?

-This is when I encourage the readers to chime in their two cents on the subject.
+This is when I encourage you to chime in with your two cents on the subject.

-Do you believe chinchillas need to be played with daily?
+Do you believe chinchillas need daily play time?